kstenerud/safe-encoding/safe64-specification.md

 | **0e** | `D`  | **1e** | `T`  | **2e** | `i`  | **3e** | `y`  |
 | **0f** | `E`  | **1f** | `U`  | **2f** | `j`  | **3f** | `z`  |

-The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same natural ordering as the data it represents.

 Whitespace
 ----------

-An encoded stream may contain whitespace at any point.
-A decoder must accept and discard all whitespace characters while processing the stream.
+An encoded stream **CAN** contain whitespace at any point.
+A decoder **MUST** accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: